Contact Center vs. Call Center: How Do They Compare?

 Now that you know the difference between call center and service desk, the next step is choosing the option that will streamline your customer service operations.
 And if your business is ready to grow, you need a call center that can meet all of your communication needs.
 At Nexa, we have the tools you need to grow your business in the digital age.

 In addition to 24/7/365 call answering services and virtual receptionist services, we also offer omnichannel customer support via SMS text, live chat, and email.
-Whether you’re looking for improved lead vetting or more client customer service access, our digital tools and friendly, helpful agents are ready to serve you and your clients.
+Whether you’re looking for improved lead vetting, outbound call center services, or more client customer service access, our digital tools and friendly, helpful agents are ready to serve you and your clients.